Cascoda/cascoda-sdk/posix/app/sniffer/README.md

         -W [PATH]      Open WireShark at the path to process the packet capture.
                        Implies -w.

+        -s [SerialNo]  (Optional) Specify the serial number of the target device.
 ```

 For instance the ``-w`` argument can be used to automatically boot wireshark and connect.
 On unix platforms the usage is more flexible and can use command line pipes such as: